Self-Retracting Lifeline Accidents

 What is a Self-Retracting Lifeline (SRL)?

-Self-Retracting Lifelines are a specific kind of lanyard that attach to most harnesses and utilize a breaking mechanism that allow individuals to safely move around a recommended working environment.
+Self-Retracting Lifelines are a specific kind of lanyard that attaches to most harnesses and utilizes a braking mechanism that allows individuals to safely move around a recommended working environment.

-How are Self-Retracting Lifelines different from other Shock-Absorbing Lanyards?
+How Are Self-Retracting Lifelines Different Than Shock-Absorbing Lanyards?

-The breaking mechanism in SRLs have a shorter activation distance and a shorter overall arresting distance than most standard shock-absorbing lanyards.
+The braking mechanism in SRLs has a shorter activation distance and a shorter overall arresting distance than most standard shock-absorbing lanyards.
 This reduces the risk of a worker hitting the ground or any obstructions at a lower level.
 SRLs also allow for greater horizontal and vertical mobility, when used properly.

 - Improperly trained employees; which can result in the wrong equipment being selected for a task or the equipment being used incorrectly.